University of FloridaSolutions for Your Life

 Why do we need iron?

-Iron is a mineral that is found in every cell in the body.
-It's an important part of red blood cells, which carry oxygen to all the cells.
+Iron is a mineral, and it is found in every cell in the body.
+It's an important part of red blood cells, which hold and carry oxygen to all the cells.
 Our cells use oxygen to make energy from the food we eat.
 Iron also is needed to keep the immune system healthy and help brain cells work normally.

-What happens if we don't get enough iron?
+What happens if we do not get enough iron?

-Iron deficiency is the most common nutritional deficiency in the world.
+Iron deficiency is one of the most common nutritional deficiencies in the world.
 Severe iron deficiency can lead to one type of anemia.
 Iron deficiency can be caused by several factors, including:

 • not getting enough iron in the diet